campoloj/Employee_Algorithm/README.md

 All files consisting of number.in are the files that feed in the number of employees and number of choices in the first line, with subsequent lines being employees represented by 3 values; ID number, boss ID number, and value.
 Number.out files show the correct maximum value for choosing the given number of employees in that tree.
-THe actual algorithm is solved in Main.py.
+The actual algorithm is solved in Main.py.

 Code descriptions: